YukiOnishi1129/next-app-router-architecture/frontend/docs/01-directory-structure.md

 ## Component Directory Guidelines

-1. Avoid barrel exports (`index.ts`) directly under `components/`; import concrete files from pages/containers.
+1. Each component folder (`components/client/Foo/`, `components/server/Bar/`) owns a local `index.ts` that re-exports its container, presenter, hooks, and helper types.
+Stories/tests may also be re-exported for Storybook convenience.
-2. Do not add `index.ts` inside `components/client/**`.
-Export the container (e.g. `RequestForm.tsx`) as the entry point and keep Container/Presenter/Hook/Story/Test co-located.
+2. The feature-level `components/index.ts` should re-export exclusively from these local barrels so consumers can import via `@/features/<feature>/components`.
-3. Likewise skip `index.ts` in `components/server/**`.
-Each server component (page template, layout wrapper) should be imported explicitly.
+3. Follow the Container/Presenter/Hook/Story/Test co-location pattern.
+Keep stories/tests alongside the component (or under nested `stories/` / `tests/` folders if desired).
-4. Follow the Container/Presenter/Hook/Story/Test pattern.
-Place stories/tests alongside the component (or in nested `stories/` and `tests/` folders if preferred).
+4. Use `"use client"` at the top of every client component entry file and keep server components under `components/server/**` to leverage Next.js automatic boundaries.

 ## Additional Notes